-On the average day, ridership is 178,390 people.
-The RTCSNV was founded in 1992 as Citizens Area Transit.
-If you suffered injuries in an accident caused by an RTCSNV employee, you might be able to recoup compensation through a personal injury claim.
+If you suffered injuries in an accident caused by a city employee, you might be able to recoup compensation through a personal injury claim.

-You could suffer injuries in an accident involving RTCSNV in one of many ways.
+You could suffer injuries in an accident involving the publc transit system in one of many ways.
 As an example, you could suffer a slip and fall in the aisle of a bus that leaves you with a back injury.
 You could suffer a broken arm in a bus crash.
 You might be crossing the street as a pedestrian when you were hit by a bus.
 Your car could be T-boned by a bus that runs a stop sign.

-If you are involved in an accident with RTCSNV, be sure you notify the proper authorities.
+If you are involved in an accident with the city, be sure you notify the proper authorities.
 Always report the accident and ensure an accident report is completed.
 Seek medical care right away, as it is important to establish treatment.

 You'll need to keep thorough documentation to support your personal injury claim, which can include medical bills, paperwork showing missed work and any lost wages, written repair estimates if there was damage to your car, and medical bills if you were hospitalized.
 Here are examples of common personal injury damages that might result after a car crash: